nus-tic2002-2018/website/admin/index-tic2002.md

 <img src="{{baseUrl}}/images/growingPlant.png" width="700">

-_TIC2002 Introduction to Software Engineering_ contains roughly a 50-50 balance of theory and practice of SE.
-It mainly covers the knowledge and skills necessary to do small software projects as a first step towards preparing you to work in bigger SE projects, which will be done in later modules.
+_TIC2002 Introduction to Software Engineering_ contains roughly a **50-50 balance of theory and practice** of SE.
+It covers the knowledge/skills necessary to do small software projects, and as such, it is **a first step towards preparing you to work in bigger SE projects**, which will be done in later modules.
 </div>

 {{ dotted_line }}